100mslive/100ms-ios-sdk/Example/README.md

 # Example App

-This guide walks you through the Example app implementation showcasing how 100ms SDK can be utilized to build delightful apps.
+This guide walks you through the Example app implementation showcasing how 100ms SDK can be utilized to build delightful apps.🤩

 You can download the [Sample App via TestFlight here](https://testflight.apple.com/join/dhUSE7N8).